 An Associate Professor in the Department of Neurological Sciences at Rush University Medical Center in Chicago and a steering committee member at Alzheimer’s Disease Cooperative Study Group, Dr. Aggarwal, is a cognitive neurologist with particular interest in all types of dementia (Alzheimer’s disease, fronto temporal dementia, vascular dementia and Lewy body dementia).
 In addition to her active clinical practice, she continues to conduct original research in a variety of large scale community-based studies.
 She is the co-investigator on multiple grants funded by the National Institute on Aging (NIA).
 In addition, she is a speaker to many community and business organizations that seek to gain a better understanding of the changes—cognitively and physically—in the aging process, and is an advisor for community-based and minority health initiatives.

-Robert J. Egge is the Alzheimer’s Association’s Chief Public Policy Officer.
-With specific policy and analytical experience in Alzheimer’s and other related healthcare issues, Mr. Egge leads the Association’s efforts to elevate Alzheimer’s as a critical federal and state government priority and implement policies to better serve those affected by Alzheimer’s disease and related disorders.
-Chief among these priorities is increasing federal funding for research and care programs, while also advancing Alzheimer’s disease policy planning and coordination at the federal and state levels.
+Robert Egge is the Alzheimer’s Association’s Chief Public Policy Officer and Executive Director of the Alzheimer’s Impact Movement.
+Mr. Egge leads the Association’s efforts to elevate Alzheimer’s as a critical federal and state government priority and to implement policies to better serve those affected by Alzheimer’s disease and other dementia.
+Chief among these priorities are increasing federal funding for Alzheimer’s research and implementing more effective care and support services at the federal and state levels.
 To read more of Robert Egge’s commentaries, visit his blog page at the Alzheimer’s Impact Movement.